• Skip to main content

 1.Rinse the porcini mushrooms thoroughly rubbing gently to remove any grit then place in a small bowl and add 2 tablespoons of water (after about 10 minutes chop the mushrooms and reserve the water).
 Set aside while you start making the stew.

-In a large pot heat up the oil, add the bay leaf, allspice and juniper berries, celery root and onion and cook gently until softened for about 3 minutes.
+2. In a large pot heat the oil, add the bay leaf, allspice and juniper berries, celery root and onion and cook gently for about 4 minutes, stirring often.
 Pour in the wine and cook for another minute or so.

 Diced onion and celery root with bay leaf cooking in pot.